Venika/BaatCheet/README.md

 # Demo
 To try out the app, visit https://baatcheet-chat-app.herokuapp.com/
-Open it in multiple tabs and join chatrooms as different users and send messages back and forth.
+Open it in multiple browser tabs and join chat rooms as different users to send messages back and forth.

 # Installation
 To run the app for yourself, clone the directory.
 After that, run the following commands in terminal-